tobias-weiss-ai-xr/opendesk-edu/README-EE.md

 The following components have - at least partially - Enterprise specific artifacts:

 - Collabora: Collabora Online image version `<major>.<minor>.<patch>.3` will be used once available, at the same time the Collabora Development Edition image will be updated to `<major>.<minor>.<patch>.2` for oD CE.
 - Element: Some artifacts providing additional functionality are only available in oD EE.
-For the shared artifacts we keep the ones in oD CE and oD EE in sync.
+For the shared artifacts, we keep the ones in oD CE and oD EE in sync.
-- Nextcloud: Specific enterprise image based on the NC Enterprise package is build based on the same release version as used in oD CE.
+- Nextcloud: An enterprise image based on the NC Enterprise package is built, which uses the same release version as the one used in oD CE.
-- OX AppSuite: oD CE and EE are using the same release version, in EE an enterprise-built container of the AppSuite's Core-Middleware is being integrated.
+- OX AppSuite: oD CE and EE use the same release version, in EE however, an enterprise-built container of the AppSuite's Core-Middleware is integrated.
 - OX Dovecot Pro 3: Dovecot Pro provides support for S3 storage and this feature is used by default.

-If you want to check in detail which artifacts are specific to openDesk Enterprise and thereby may contain non open source code, please check the `repository:` values in the image ([1](./helmfile/environments/default/images.yaml.gotmpl) / [2](./helmfile/environments/default-enterprise-overrides/images.yaml.gotmpl)) and chart ([1](./helmfile/environments/default/charts.yaml.gotmpl) / [2](./helmfile/environments/default-enterprise-overrides/charts.yaml.gotmpl)) definitions.
+If you want to check in detail which artifacts are specific to openDesk Enterprise and thereby may contain proprietary code, please check the `repository:` values in the image ([1](./helmfile/environments/default/images.yaml.gotmpl) / [2](./helmfile/environments/default-enterprise-overrides/images.yaml.gotmpl)) and chart ([1](./helmfile/environments/default/charts.yaml.gotmpl) / [2](./helmfile/environments/default-enterprise-overrides/charts.yaml.gotmpl)) definitions.
-When a repository path starts with `/zendis` the artifact is only available in an openDesk Enterprise deployment.
+When a repository path starts with `/zendis`, the artifact is only available in an openDesk Enterprise deployment.

 # Enabling the Enterprise deployment